scottyeager/info_foundation/src/grid/farming_logic_python.md

         cost to buy 1 cpr production capability in Q1 2020 = 40USD
-        we took as definition that nr for cpr to usd we say ROI for batch 1 (month 1) is 6 months, thats why we need to devide by 6
+        we took as definition that nr for cpr to usd we say ROI for batch 1 (month 1) is 6 months, thats why we need to divide by 6

         ROI = Return on investment
         """